joqueka/bf4py/README.md

 # bf4py
 *A Python Package for retrieving data from boerse-frankfurt.de*

+**New methods:** Now you can search derivatives using specified parameters.

 **Latest update:** A lot of improvements were made under the hood.
 It's now object oriented resulting in better perfomance since http-sessions are reused for consecutive calls.
 Functions are now capsuled in classes but calls stay the same.
 However you must adapt function parameters since `isin` is not a positional argument anymore but an optional keyword-argument.

 ## Description